dapplets/dapplet-docs/docs/publishing.md

   ![set dynamic adapter](/img/gs_6.jpg)

-  Reload the tab and you'll see the module.
+  Reload the tab and you will see the module.

   ![set dynamic adapter](/img/gs_7.jpg)

 :::

-4. Added a server and a module for deployment.
+4. Add a server and a module for deployment.
 Click **Deploy**

   ![Image to point 4](/img/pub_04.png)

-5. Connect the wallet, if it was not connected before
+5. Connect a wallet if it has not been connected yet

   ![Image to point 5](/img/pub_05_1.png)

   ![Image to point 5](/img/pub_05_2.png)

 6. Click **Deploy**.
-The modal window appears if the module is deployed for the first time.
+A modal window appears if the module is deployed for the first time.
 Click **Ok**

   ![Image to point 6](/img/pub_07.png)

-7. MetaMask opens. **Confirm** the transaction.
+7. MetaMask will open. **Confirm** the transaction.

   ![Image to point 7](/img/pub_08.png)